dhh1128/codecraft.co/comments-on-comments.md

 Since code spends the majority of its "life cycle" in the maintenance phase, I found that trying to INFORM/TELL the maintainer of the code WHAT I intended at the time of writing new code to be at least as important trying to tell the computer what I wanted.
 I have sought to do that ever since.

 ---

-How to turn coding standards into epic fails &#8212; or not | Codecraft (2013-04-18 17:33:45)

-[...]
-Comment what can’t be made obvious.
-(Example where comment might be helpful: subtle precondition or postcondition on a function.
-Value: high.
-Cost: low.) [...]

----

-Small Files Are Your Friends | Codecraft (2013-03-21 08:55:51)

-[...]
-I find it telling that codebases with big files are also codebases where people lament the lack of comments the most, for example.
-Over the years, I’ve become convinced that a simple rule of thumb [...]

----